DBradley27/Kinase-specificity-evolution/README.md

 # Kinase-specificity-evolution
-Files relating to the *Bradley and Beltrao, 2018* bioRxiv manuscript about the evolution of protein kinase substrate recognition have been deposited here.
+Files relating to the *Bradley and Beltrao, 2018* bioRxiv manuscript (about the evolution of protein kinase substrate recognition) have been deposited here.

 ## Protein kinase sequence alignment

-A FASTA file of protein kinase sequences is given in the following file:
+A list of protein kinase sequences is given in the following FASTA file:
 ```
 kinase_domain_opisthokont.fa
 ```
-This file is essentially a compilation of all kinase domain sequences found in *KinBase* for its 9 animal and fungal species.
-The MSA of these kinase domain sequences is present in the following file:
+This file is a compilation of all kinase domain sequences found in *KinBase* for its 9 animal and fungal species.
+The MSA of these kinase domain sequences is given in the following file:
 ```
 opistho_linsi_alcorrect_trim80_filter190_mod.fa
 ```